Utility furniture: Utility Furniture Catalogue

 The committee produced approved designs that were published in the Utility Furniture Catalogue of 1943.
 The aim was to ensure the production of strong, well-designed furniture which made efficient use of timber.
 The Arts and Crafts movement influenced the designs, which were considered to be simplistic due to their lack of decoration (which was contrary to the popular taste of the immediate pre-war period).
-Furniture based on these designs was constructed by about 700 firms around the country, with quality varying between manufacturers.
+Furniture based on these designs was constructed by a number of firms around the country - 589 in January 1946, increasing to 1729 in January 1949.

 The committee was reformed as the Utility Design Panel in 1943 with Gordon Russell as chairman.
 In 1946 the panel unveiled three new furniture ranges (Cotswold, Chiltern and Cockaigne), intending to display their post-war design ethos at the "Britain Can Make It" exhibition.

 Demise

 The panel were believers in the aesthetic quality of their designs.
 However, demand for ornamentation arose, and there were instances of black market utility furniture with added decoration.
 Design rules were relaxed in 1948 and the "Diversified" range, which drew from contemporary Scandinavian designs, was announced.
 However, the tide of public taste was against it and the panel was wound down.
 The scheme was officially closed in 1952, the same year that furniture rationing ceased.